marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Using RNNs to improve performance
 The biggest problem with the simple model is that to predict the next word in the sentence, it only uses a single preceding word.
-If we could build a model that would remember even a few of the preceding words there should be an improvement in its performance.
-To understand why adding more words helps, We can accomplish this by augmenting the network with a recurrent neural network, as shown below.
+If we could build a model that would remember even just a few of the preceding words there should be an improvement in its performance.
+To understand why adding memory helps, think of the following example: what words follow the word "drink"?
+You'd probably say "coffee", "beer", "soda",...
+If I told you the word sequence was actually "Cows drink", then you would completley change your answer.

+We can add memory to our model by augmenting it with a recurrent neural network, as shown below.

+_rnn model_